In Egypt, medical cannabis use goes back for millennia.

 And while many different early cultures cultivated cannabis, the ancient Egyptians exemplified a truly holistic use of the plant.
 It’s even possible that cannabis — Egyptian hieroglyphs called it shemshemet — became popular before the great pyramids were built.

 Egypt’s historical use of shemshemet appears twofold.
 On one hand hemp may have been used for fiber and textile; on the other hand, the more psychoactive components of cannabis may have been used medicinally.
 Though many sources today appear authoritative in their claims that the ancient Egyptians used hemp for this and cannabis for that, a closer inspection of the evidence is needed.

 Let’s take a trip back through Egyptian history, beginning around the year 3,000 BC.

-Cannabis Hints in the Historical Record
+Marijuana Hints in Historical Egyptian Records

 While the exact timeline is less than crystal clear, cannabis was likely used in ancient Egypt as many as 5,000 years ago.
 Some speculate that depictions of the Egyptian Goddess of writing, Sheshat, are brimming with cannabis-inspired themes.
 In many paintings, she’s shown with a star-shaped leaf atop her head and a fibrous rope in her hand.
 Was Sheshat’s creative ability courtesy of some help from hemp?
 It’s a fun theory, but let’s move on to more evidence-based examples.